pheyth15/nestjs-assignments/README.md

-## Assignment Number 3 - Factorial Calculator
+## Assignment Number 2 - Prime Number Checker
 >Note: Each assignment has its designated branch.

 ### Running the assignment: